CodyYarger/linear-regression/README.md

-# linear_regression
+# Collection of Linear Regression Models
-Collection of linear regression models.
-Each module will ingest a respective .csv file located in the repo.
+In work collection of linear regression models.
+Each module ingests a respective .csv file located in the repo.

+# Models
+* 1-D Linear Regression
+* Multiple Linear Regression
+* Polynomial Regression

+# Features
+NumPy - quantitative computation
+Matplotlib for visualization